Human Performance Lab

 Our laboratory tests can be tailored to match your abilities and goals.
 We offer the following services:

 Resting metabolic rate assessment

-Get your resting metabolic rate measured to see how fast or slow your metabolism is.
+Measure your resting metabolic rate to see how you can optimize current or future diet and exercise plans.
 For this test you must fast for 12 hours.
 You may drink water, but no caffeinated beverages.
 The test needs to be scheduled first thing in the morning.
 We request that you keep your activity level to a minimum for 24 hours prior to the test in order to have a true resting result.
 The test itself involves lying on a bed, breathing through a mask for 45 minutes, and your results are immediately available for review with a physician.
 This service may or may not be covered by medical insurance.
-Costs vary; please call 503-494-8562 for additional information or to schedule.
+Costs vary; please call 503-494-6813 for additional information or to schedule your appointment.

 Maximal aerobic exercise testing and risk identification

 Your lab session will take about 90 minutes.
 You may wear your own comfortable, loose-fitting exercise clothes during the session.

 To begin your performance evaluation, one of our physicians will ask a series of short health screening questions.
 We will monitor your blood pressure while you rest and throughout the exercise test.
 Your heart rate will be monitored at rest and during exercise by electrocardiography (ECG).
 The test will show your normal heart rhythm, indicate any abnormalities and provide a guideline from which the physician will determine your exercise capabilities.